 Why an Endowment Fund?

-In 1976 a major gift of stock began the Royal Oak First Endowment Fund.
+In 1976, a major gift of stock began the Royal Oak First Endowment Fund.
 Like Edwin Starr’s gift of bricks nearly a century earlier, this gift created the foundation and resources for many important capital projects of the church, including the parking lot, lobby elevator, and a major organ renovation.
-Most importantly, the Endowment Fund made possible the ROFUM Rebirth renovation we are enjoying today.
+Most importantly, the Endowment Fund made possible the Royal Oak First Rebirth renovation we are enjoying today.
 This extensive renovation positions Royal Oak First as a vibrant 21st-century church ready to meet the ministry needs of the future.

 How Can I Give?

 Royal Oak First is embarking on an Endowment Campaign to rebuild the Endowment Fund.
 You can support this important effort in multiple ways:

 - Donate a one-time gift

 - Make a multi-year pledge to the Endowment Campaign

 - Remember Royal Oak First in your will or trust